67P/hubot-web-push-notifications/README.md

 # [WORK IN PROGRESS] Hubot Web Push Notifications

-This Hubot plugin allows your users to subscribe to Web Push notifications from a Web client/frontend, and then receive notifications when someone mentions their name, while they're away.
+This Hubot plugin allows your users to subscribe to Web Push notifications from a Web client/frontend, and then receive notifications, when someone mentions their name while they're away.

-## Configuation
+## Configuration

 | Key | Description |
 | --- | --- |